viv1729/General-Programming-Concepts/General Programming Concepts/MarkDown.md

 1. First ordered list item
 2. Another item
- * Unordered sub-list.
+    - Unordered sub-list.

 **To have nested list, we need to give a leading space.**
 To have a list items/paragrapgh lines together we need to give a trailing space (may be two).

 1. Actual numbers don't matter, just that it's a number
- 1. Ordered sub-list
+   A. Ordered sub-list
-4. And another item.
+2. And another item.

 **To have a line break without a paragraph, you will need to use two trailing spaces.**
 Note that this line is separate, but within the same paragraph.

 * Unordered list can use asterisks
 - Or minuses
 + Or pluses

 # Links